Skip to content

 the sync pattern: when a user logs in, we fetch their records from their PDS and update our local index. background jobs keep indexes fresh.

-permission sets bundle OAuth permissions under human-readable titles. instead of users seeing “fm.plyr.track, fm.plyr.like, …” they see “plyr.fm Music Library”.
+permission sets bundle OAuth permissions under human-readable titles. instead of users seeing “fm.plyr.track, fm.plyr.like, …” they see “plyr.fm Audio Library”.

 full access for the main web app - create/update/delete on all collections.